What Is Hetian Jade (Nephrite)?

-Hetian Jade (Nephrite) is a naturally occurring mineral aggregate valued for its beauty, durability, rarity, and suitability for carving into jewelry and decorative objects.
-It is primarily composed of tremolite, sometimes with actinolite, and may contain small amounts of calcite, diopside, graphite, pyrite, chromite, magnetite, quartz, serpentine, chlorite, epidote, wollastonite, apatite, garnet, and other minerals.
+It is primarily composed of tremolite, sometimes with actinolite, and may contain trace amounts of calcite, diopside, graphite, pyrite, chromite, magnetite, quartz, serpentine, chlorite, epidote, wollastonite, apatite, and garnet.

-2. Key Properties and Composition
+Key Physical Properties

 - Refractive Index: 1.60–1.61

-- Density: 2.95 (+0.15 / −0.05)
+- Density: 2.95 (+0.15 / −0.05) g/cm³

-- Structure: Interlocking fibrous, flaky, or scaly aggregates
+- Structure: Interlocking fibrous / flaky aggregates

 - Luster: Vitreous to greasy

-White Jade
+White Jade (白玉)

 Jade with a predominantly white body color, sometimes with slight secondary tones.
+White jade ranges from pure white to off-white and is the most commercially significant category.

-Green Jade
+Green Jade (碧玉)

-Brown (Sugar) Jade
+Brown / Sugar Jade (糖玉)

-Mutton-Fat White Jade
+Mutton-Fat White Jade (羊脂玉)

-4. White Jade Color Grading
+White Jade Color Grading

 | Color Grade | Rank | Description |